Arsenal fans stage massive 'Kroenke Out' protest prior to Everton clash | Goal.com

 Arsenal fans stage massive 'Kroenke Out' protest prior to Everton clash

-A large group of Arsenal fans held a protest outside the Emirates Stadium prior to Friday's Premier League clash against Everton, with the removal of owner Stan Kroenke among their demands.
+Thousands of Arsenal fans held a protest outside the Emirates Stadium prior to Friday's Premier League clash against Everton, demanding owner Stan Kroenke leave the club.

 Kroenke has found himself in the firing line following Arsenal's presence in the troubled Super League, which was launched and then quickly collapsed this week.